Understanding and Managing Your CO2 Blood Test Results

 Importance of Measuring Carbon Dioxide Levels

-- Lung Function: Low levels of CO2 might mean that your lungs are not working as they should.
-This can happen with conditions like asthma, emphysema, or chronic obstructive pulmonary disease (COPD).
+- Lung Function: If CO2 levels are low, it may show that your lungs are not working well.
+This can be due to issues like asthma, emphysema, or chronic obstructive pulmonary disease (COPD).

 CO2 Relationship to Kidney and Lung Function